This posts explains about data serialization formats, that are markup languages that focus on data itself rather than text format.

 You can read this post about ASN.1.

-MessaPack is community-driven.
+It is community-driven.

 Protobuf

 Protocol Buffers (protobuf) is developed by American company Google.
+It is a general-purpose serialization language.

-Flatbuffers is developed by American company Google.
+FlatBuffers is developed by American company Google.
+It is aimed to high-performance applications.

 Apache Thrift